plaets/wikiwallpaper-plasma5/README.md

 * title filter (although you shouldn't use this wallpaper at work anyway)
 * category filter
 * "next article" keyboard shortcut
+* different timer for error handling (would be useful to retry connecting to the internet every minute even if the wallpaper is set to 3 hours update interval)

 ## credits